ryanrodemoyer/git-evangelism/README.md

 ## Merge and Rebase
 * Merging branches up or down.
-   * *Merging up* implies moving changes from a child branch in to the parent branch.
+   * *Merging up* implies moving changes from a story branch into the base branch.
-   * *Merging down* implies integrating changes from a parent branch in to the child branch.
+   * *Merging down* implies integrating changes from a base branch into the story branch.
 * Fast-Forward versus No Fast-Forward?
-   * Fast-forward relates to how the log will appear after a merge by either showing a merge commit or "moving" the changes from the child branch on to the log of the parent branch.
-A fast-forward merge is possible only when the parent branch has not diverged from the child branch when attempting the merge.
+   * Fast-forward relates to how the log will appear after a merge by either showing a merge commit or "moving" the changes from the story branch on to the log of the base branch.
+A fast-forward merge is possible only when the base branch has not diverged from the story branch when attempting the merge.
+A base branch diverges when it receives additional commits after the story branch is created.
 * Rebase
-   * Rebase a feature branch.
+   * Rebase a story branch.
-      * This implies that a child parent needs to incorporate changes from the parent branch.
-Rebase the feature branch if the commits on the branch are few/minimal.
+      * This implies that a story branch needs to incorporate changes from the base branch.
+Rebase the story branch if the commits on the branch are few/minimal.
 This is useful to keep the history clean.
-        `git checkout <child-branch>`
+        `git checkout <story-branch>`
-        `git rebase <parent-branch>`
+        `git rebase <base-branch>`
    * Pull and rebase.
-      * Developers should *pull and rebase* when updating their copy of a branch from the remote.
+      * Developers should always *pull and rebase* when updating their copy of a branch from the remote.
 This is required so that a merge commit is not created when merely updating a branch.
         `git pull <remote-name> <branch> --rebase`
 * When to use which
-   * `merge` when integrating from a child branch to the parent branch.
+   * `merge` when integrating from a story branch to the base branch.
       * Almost all merge activities should occur in SCP via pull requests.
 Try to avoid `merge` commands in your local repository unless it's absolutely required.
-   * `rebase` when intergrating from the parent branch to the child branch.
+   * `rebase` when intergrating from the base branch to the story branch.
-      * `git pull --rebase` if working on a shared branch
+      * `git pull <remote-name> <branch> --rebase` if working on a shared branch
-      * If working on a feature branch:
+      * If working on a story branch:
-         * Switch to parent branch and `git pull --rebase <remote-name> <branch-name>`.
+         * Switch to base branch and `git pull <remote-name> <base-branch-name> --rebase`.
-         * Switch to feature branch and `git rebase <branch-name>` or to clean up local commits `git rebase -i <branch-name>`.
+         * Switch to story branch and `git rebase <base-branch-name>` or to clean up local commits `git rebase -i <base-branch-name>`.
       * Notes
-         * `rebase` keeps history clean and readable and minimizes merge commits (merge commits are noise in feature branches)
+         * `rebase` keeps history clean and readable and minimizes merge commits (merge commits are noise in story branches)
          * `rebase` is rewriting history - BE CAREFUL IF YOU'VE ALREADY PUSHED YOUR BRANCH TO THE REMOTE!
 * Squashing
    * Purpose: to condense 2 or more commits in to a single logical commit containing the aggregate result of all changes from the targeted commits.
-   * Benefit: provide a clean and concise log of changes when merging feature branches to upstreams.
+   * Benefit: provide a clean and concise log of changes when merging story branches to upstreams.
 The developer can commit incrementally or as he/she sees best but then clean up the log before merging.
    * Methods
-      * soft reset
-         * "undo" the last N number of commits and move the changes to the index (ie. staged).
+      * soft reset - undo commits and move the changes to the index (ie. staged).
+         * the last N number of commits.
+          `git reset --soft HEAD~N`
-         * Undo the single most recent commit
+         * the single most recent commit.
           `git reset --soft HEAD~1`
-      * hard reset
-         * "undo" the last N number of commits **and discard the contents**.
+      * hard reset - "undo" the last N number of commits **and discard the contents**.
+         * the last N number of commits.
+           `git reset --hard HEAD~N`
-         * Undo the single most recent commit.
+         * the single most recent commit.
            `git reset --hard HEAD~1`
-      * interactive rebase
-         * Powerful mechanism to squash, reorder and ammend commits that exist on a specific branch.
+      * interactive rebase - powerful mechanism to squash, reorder and ammend commits that exist on a specific branch.
+         *  Modify the set of commits from tip of current branch to the base branch common ancestor.
-           `git rebase -i`
+           `git rebase -i <base-branch>`
-         * Rebase entire repository from tip of current branch to original commit
+         * Rebase entire repository from tip of current branch to original commit.
            `git rebase -i --root`

 ## Using Git With SCP